Best upcoming phones for 2025: find your next phone!

 Flagships, foldables, midrangers and affordable models - there's an upcoming phone for all budgets

-These upcoming phones will all arrive in the next 12 months.
-We’ve focused on rumoured reveals but also mentioned confirmed releases, including ones that have debuted in China but have yet to see a Western launch.
-Here’s what to expect in terms of specs, camera capabilities and software smarts – and for some added context, check out the summary of every major smartphone announcement from recent months, with links to our review of the biggest hitters.
+We’ve listed all the major upcoming phones due to land over the next twelve months below.
+That includes confirmed releases, ones that have debuted in China ahead of a Western release, and rumoured reveals, so you can start working on your shortlist – and saving your pennies.
+Read on for what to expect in terms of specs, camera capabilities and software smarts – and for some added context, check out the summary of every major smartphone announcement from recent months, with links to our review of the biggest hitters.

 Only care about phones you can buy right now?
 Read our guide to the best smartphones on sale today.